 I can’t take all the credit for this recipe.
-The basic ingredients list is based on a recipe from my all-time favorite bread machine cookbook and then I tweaked it a little.
-It is a regular staple around here and there are rarely leftovers.
-But, when there are, they make great croutons.
+The basic idea is based on a recipe from my all-time favorite bread machine cookbook and then I tweaked it a little, using whole wheat flour and changing up the preparation a little bit.

 - 1 cup whole wheat flour